Jump to Way of St. Francis Stages

 Foligno is not a bad stop-over for a coffee break after about six kilometers, nor is Saint'Eraclio after nine.
 But both towns are on the flat plains and while interesting, are not as dramatic as Trevi, your final destination.

 This "easy" day includes an elevation change of about 496 meters (1627 feet), much less than most days.
-You may notice the first climb up and out of Sant'Eraclio, the longest of the climbs ~ about 100 meters gain over about two kilometers.
-The rest of the up/down undulations are much shorter and easier and we barely notice them.
+You may notice the first climb up and out of Sant'Eraclio, the longest of the climbs ~ about 100 meters elevation gain over about two kilometers.
+The rest of the up/down undulations, while noticeable, are much shorter and easier.

 Elevation Profile, Way of St. Francis: Day Twelve, Spello to Trevi Elevation Profile, Way of St. Francis: Day Twelve, Spello to Trevi